123456789_123456789_123456789_123456789_123456789_

 }

-It returns a hash as:
+It returns a hash that looks like:

 If the optional argument, result_hash, is given, it is overwritten and returned.
-This is intended to avoid probe effect.
+This is intended to avoid the probe effect.

 This method is only expected to work with C Ruby.